Let's do our part together to change the world.

 Girls’ ‘U’ is an all day, fun-filled, Saturday camp for Desoto County sixth grade girls.
 The girls are taught subjects such as art, nutrition, personal and internet safety, self-image and etiquette.
 The children leave with gift bags and t-shirts.
 Camp participants are nominated by their teachers and school counselors.

 JA's Will 5k is hosted by the Junior Auxiliary of DeSoto County in an effort to bring awareness about the importance of being an organ donor and how this generous gift can make a difference in the lives of others.

-All funds raised at this fun event will go towards supporting a DeSoto County family that has a child's name waiting on a transplant list or battling a chronic illness.
+All funds raised at this fun event goes toward supporting a DeSoto County family that has a child's name waiting on a transplant list or battling a chronic illness.